 To register go to www.gov.uk/personal-tax-account

 Timeline for Making Tax Digital for Business

-HMRC have yet to confirm the detail and we will keep you updated when new details are published.
+As always, we will keep you updated when new details are published.
 In the meantime, if you are thinking of changing or updating your current bookkeeping system/software please contact us to discuss which software package might be best for you.

 Tax Enquiries - As HMRC is obtaining more information electronically about both businesses and individuals, taxpayers face an increased risk of investigation.
 Even if HMRC finds no additional tax to pay, professional costs can be significant which is why we strongly recommend you adopt our Tax Fee Protection service.